-NOTE G -- SUBORDINATED NOTES PAYABLE
+NOTE F -- SUBORDINATED NOTES PAYABLE

-During 1998, the Company issued \$175.0 million of subordinated notes, maturing on August 15, 2008.
-The notes require semi-annual interest-only payments at 11%, and are guaranteed by the Company's two principal subsidiaries.
-The notes are redeemable at the Company's option, at any time on or after August 15, 2003, at a set redemption price that varies depending upon the proximity of the redemption date to final maturity.
-In addition, prior to August 15, 2001, the Company may redeem up to 33.33% of the original aggregate principal with the cash proceeds of one or more equity offerings, at a redemption price of 111%.
-Upon a change of control, the holders of the subordinated notes have the right to require the Company to redeem the notes.
+Rent-A-Center has \$275.0 million of subordinated notes outstanding, maturing on August 15, 2008, including \$100.0 million which were issued in December 2001 at 99.5% of par.
+The notes require semi-annual interest-only payments at 11%, and are guaranteed by Rent-A-Center's two principal subsidiaries.
+The notes are redeemable at Rent-A-Center's option, at any time on or after August 15, 2003, at a set redemption price that varies depending upon the proximity of the redemption date to final maturity.
+Upon a change of control, the holders of the subordinated notes have the right to require Rent-A-Center to redeem the notes.

-The notes contain restrictive covenants, as defined therein, including a consolidated interest coverage ratio and limitations on additional indebtedness and restricted payments.
+The notes contain restrictive covenants, as defined therein, including a consolidated interest coverage ratio and limitations on incurring additional indebtedness, selling assets of Rent-A-Center's subsidiaries, granting liens to third parties, making restricted payments and engaging in a merger or selling substantially all of Rent-A-Center's assets.